geudde/attic-chest/pages/02.season-1/06.meeting-06/02.constellation-1/docs.md

 He said, “That till night he would ride up and down
 And view all that was worthy of sight in the town,
 And as people at that end, I’ve heard are all witty,
-I’ll just see what <span data-tippy="fun’s going on in the City" class="green">fun may be found in the City</span>.”
+I’ll just see what <span data-tippy="fun’s going on in the City" class="green">fun may be found in the city</span>.”
 <span data-tippy="Missing" class="red">[ . . . ]</span> his brisk steed on a trot,
 And who laughed at his wings, he ne’er minded a jot;
 But remembering what formerly Peg had endured,
-His tail in a neat Leather Bag he’d secured.
+His tail in a neat leather bag he’d secured.
 ’Tis needless to tell in what stile he did dash on,
 Through Bond Street, whose loungers admired the new fashion;
-And each Knight of the Whip gave his orders for wings,
+And each knight of the whip gave his orders for wings,
 And thought, spite of shew, they’d be nice useful things;
 But they all were unlucky, each shopman declared,
 Of such things till then, he, alas had ne’er heard.